thosgood/this-weeks-finds/markdown/101-150/week123.md

-In case you're wondering, the "triad" field is more or less what mathematicians would call a "frame field" or "soldering form" --- and it's the same as the "B" field in BF theory.
+In case you're wondering, the "triad" field is more or less what mathematicians would call a "frame field" or "soldering form" --- and it's the same as the "B" field in $BF$ theory.
 It encodes the information about the metric in Ashtekar's formulation to general relativity.